 Nash Vegas.
 The Athens of the South.
 Music City, USA.
 Nashville’s rich history of country music, entertainment, and top universities has earned it many nicknames.
 If you’re one of the millions of people visiting Nashville, TN each year, you probably want to see how this City We Love lives up to them!
-So before you hit the town, watch the video below and let Direct Auto Insurance be your virtual tour guide.
+So, before you hit the town, watch the videos below and let Direct Auto Insurance be your virtual tour guide.
 After all, this has been our home base for nearly 30 years!

 Things to Do in Nashville

-You’ll also find the Grand Old Opry House across the way with ticket prices for country music performances averaging $40 and up.
-(Note: Ryman Auditorium was home to the Grand Ole Opry radio show until 1974 when many of the shows moved to this new building.
-Check the venue before buying tickets).
+You’ll also find the Grand Old Opry House across the way, with ticket prices for country music performances that start around $40.
+(Note: Ryman Auditorium was home to the Grand Ole Opry radio show until 1974 when the show moved to this bigger building.
+Check the venue before buying tickets!)

 Driving into Nashville?
 Make sure you’re covered with a car insurance policy.
 Don’t go without — go with Direct!
-Call 1-877-DIRECT (1-877-463-4732), click, or come in for a free, no-obligation quote, today!
+Call 1-877-GO-DIRECT (1-877-463-4732), click, or come in for a free, no-obligation quote today!